My Stoma Emptying Device for Travel and Everyday Use

 Reply to B@tLady

-No fixed ideas, I just think a lot of people go thru a lot of extras that make things more complicated, stressful, etc than need be.
-I could care less how anyone empties and deals with disposing of it, I was just saying other ways to go about going to the bathroom that may be easier.
-I think we all know that letting your bag fill up and leak all over isn’t the right option, so emptying somehow is necessary.
+No fixed ideas, I just think a lot of people go through a lot of extras that make things more complicated, stressful, etc. than need be.
+I couldn't care less how anyone empties and deals with disposing of it; I was just suggesting other ways to go about going to the bathroom that may be easier.
+I think we all know that letting your bag fill up and leak all over isn't the right option, so emptying somehow is necessary.

 AlexT